robmiller/varnisher/README.md

 `spider` accepts either a hostname or a URL as its starting point, and will only fetch pages on the same domain as its origin.
 You can limit the number of pages it will process using the `-n` parameter:

 	$ varnish.rb -n 500 spider www.example.com

+If you'd like to combine purging and spidering, you can use the `reindex` action:

+	$ varnish.rb reindex www.example.com

+… which is functionally equivalent to:

+	$ varnish.rb purge www.example.com
+	$ varnish.rb spider www.example.com